badal-io/airflow2-local-ci-cd/README.md

       `docker-compose up`

-  - 4.3 Authentificate for GCP services, run the follwing script:
+  - 4.3 Authentificate for GCP services, run the following script and perform the gcp authentification:

       `./helpers/scripts/gcp-auth.sh`

-  - 4.4  <strong> Airflow 2 local dev is ready!!! </strong>
+  - 4.4  <strong> Airflow 2 is ready! </strong>

 <br/>